 The services’ story begins in 1972 when John & Barbara Dunning, Cumbrian hill farmers, set up Tebay Services when the M6 cut though their farm.
 They opened a small 30 seat café serving home cooked, locally sourced food.

-The Dunning’s viewed the M6 not as the death of a farm, but the beginning of a whole new chapter in how they ran the farm—and that ethos of innovation and a desire to do things properly defines the Westmorland Family businesses.
+The Dunning’s viewed the M6 not as the death of their farm, but the beginning of a whole new chapter in how they ran the farm—and that ethos of innovation and a desire to do things properly defines the Westmorland Family businesses.

-Forty five years on and we are still here, still family owned, still farming and still with a fierce passion for, and a pride in, our landscape, our people, our environment and its products.
+Forty six years on and we are still here, still family owned, still farming and still with a fierce passion for, and a pride in, our landscape, our people, our environment and its products.

 In May 2014, we opened Gloucester Services.
 The opportunity to open Gloucester Services originated with Mark Gale, CEO of Gloucestershire Gateway Trust, driven to find a means of creating sustainable income and job opportunities for local communities.
 The partnership we have set up with the Trust enables us to donate a percentage of our sales, excluding fuel, each year back into the community.